azhinu/ansible-synapse-compose/README.md

 	    ansible-playbook -i inventory/hosts setup.yml

 All credentials will be showen after successful deployment.
 To run role again put creds to the inventory vars.

+### External coturn serve r

+This playbook can install dedicated coturn server.
+Set [coturn_servers] in 'hosts' file and 'coturn_enabled' to 'false' to setup dedicated coturn server.